AScustomWorks/AS/README.md

 V 0.5.5: code tweaks.

 ### Launch Gate
-Delay the start of a flow of CV signals by a set number of clock ticks (TAOS request).
+Delay the start of a flow of signals by a set number of clock ticks (TAOS request).

 V 0.5.5: First relase of this module.

+### Kill Gate
+Cut the flow of signals after a set number of clock ticks (TAOS request).

+V 0.5.6: First relase of this module.

 ### Signal Delay
 Delay the incomming CV signal by set milliseconds, with signal thru and delayed output.
 You can chain several Signal Delay modules together for unlimited length of delays.
 (TAOS request).